Yalee104/MultiStreamAI/README.md

 __ARM__

+- __General__
     - For ARM embedded system it depends on which platform but this page [QT on Embedded](https://github.com/Yalee104/QtOnEmbedded) provides instruction for cross compilation for some embedded system.
     - OpenCV 4.x, this is required for some analytic application although it will be optional in the future, for install instruction please follow Linux guide.
+- __RK3588__
+    - If your target platform is RK3588 simply install the dependencies from Installs/RK3588/QTInstall.txt